squadwuschel/MvcControllerToProxyGenerator/README.md

 You can mix these attributes in any combination.
 It is possible to use all on the same controller function, then for this function four different proxies are create (one for each language and framework).

+Before you can start the proxy creation, you need to **rebuild your solution**, because the T4 template looks up your compiled assemblies for the added proxy creation attributes.

-To start the proxy creation right click on the T4 Template `ProxyGeneratorScript.tt` and choose **Run Custom Tool**.
+When the rebuild was successfull, then start the proxy creation by right clicking on the T4 Template `ProxyGeneratorScript.tt` and choose **Run Custom Tool**.

 (**Hint:** Take a look at the GitHub code, there you find a solution with the T4 template and also a website with examples for the attribute usage shown below)